tom-jj-G/Pewlett-Hackard-Analysis/README.md

 - Technical Analysis Deliverable 2: Mentorship Eligibility.
     - A table containing employees who are eligible for the mentorship program and the CSV containing the data

-Below are the ERD for the data used for this assignment:
+Below are the ERD for the data used for this assignment (EmployeeDB.png):
 ![EmployeeDB.png](EmployeeDB.png)

 Schema used: cf. **schema.sql**

 All queries used: cf. **queries_Challenge.sql**

 ### Steps followed